cpm-cmake/CPM.cmake/README.md

 ## Usage

 To add a new dependency to your project simply add the Projects target name, the git URL and the version.
 If the git tag for this version does not match the pattern `v$VERSION`, then the exact branch or tag can be specified with the `GIT_TAG` argument.
 CMake options can also be supplied with the package.
+If a package is not CMake compaitible it can still be downloaded with the `DOWNLOAD_ONLY` flag.
+See below for usage examples.

 ```cmake
 cmake_minimum_required(VERSION 3.14 FATAL_ERROR)